cal-itp/data-infra/airflow/README.md

 ## Deploying to production

 We have a [GitHub Action](../.github/workflows/deploy_airflow_dags.yml) defined that updates requirements and syncs the [dags](./airflow/dags) and [plugins](./airflow/plugins) directories to the bucket which Composer watches for code/data to parse.
 As of 2023-04-11, this bucket is `us-west2-calitp-airflow2-pr-171e4e47-bucket`.
-Our production Composer instance is called [calitp-airflow2-prod](https://console.cloud.google.com/composer/environments/detail/us-west2/calitp-airflow2-prod/monitoring); its configuration (including worker count, Airflow config overrides, and environment variables) is managed through the web console.
+Our production Composer instance is called [calitp-airflow2-prod](https://console.cloud.google.com/composer/environments/detail/us-west2/calitp-airflow2-prod/monitoring); its configuration (including worker count, Airflow config overrides, and environment variables) is manually managed through the web console.

-Currently, the project is automatically deploy to a cloud composer managed airflow service named `calitp-airflow-prod`.
-Cloud Composer excepts a GCS bucket full of DAGs, so we use Github Actions to automatically sync the `dags` folder to the production bucket and update the python dependencies in `requirements.txt`.
-There is a service user setup using Github Actions Secrets to handle auth.

-Many environment variables are configured in Composer; these are maintained manually right now.

-Note that the following variables were set manually in cloud composer:

-* `AIRFLOW_VAR_EXTRACT_BUCKET` - gcs bucket for data (e.g. `gs://gtfs-data`)
-* `SENDGRID_API_KEY`
-* `SENDGRID_MAIL_FROM`
-* `POD_CLUSTER_NAME` - name of the kubernetes cluster
-* `POD_LOCATION` - location of cluster (e.g. us-west-2a)
-* `CALITP_SLACK_URL` - slack webhook api url, for posting errors to a channel.
-  This variable can be set in your .env file when developing locally.